-I've been working on an ambitious macro for several days and am finding it very useful.
-It is somewhat complex and I'd like to have some others test it before I share it broadly.
+On and off for several weeks, I've been working on an ambitious macro that I am finding to be very useful.
+The macro is somewhat complex and I'd like to have some others test it before I share it broadly.
 If you are interested and have some time to try it and provide feedback, please send me a direct message and I'll share the zip download with you.
 Keyboard Maestro v10.2 is required.

 Menu That Appears If Triggered When an Application 𝗢𝗽𝗲𝗻 or 𝗦𝗮𝘃𝗲 Dialog is Open (Preview App Depicted)

 Macro Settings: Finder Assistant (FA) includes several configuration settings within the macro.
 These settings are identified with comments (magenta) and variable actions (orange).
 The default settings should be initially used and only adjusted after understanding the basic operation and feactures of FA.

 Favorite Folders File (FFF): This is a plain text file that is created and managed by the macro, however, it can be also modified using any text editor.

 File and Folder Templates: Default file and folder templates are provided, but others can be freely added at any time.

 The primary and secondary hot keys for Finder Assistant,

 ⌃⌥⇧F, can be freely changed with one restriction: the secondary hot key must include the option key (

 Finder Assistant is normally executed using the primary hot key.
 The response is context sensitive, based on the items selected (or not) within the Finder at the time the macro is started.

 If one or more Finder items (files and/or folders) are selected, a menu is displayed that contains up to elevan options: Move, Keep, Enclose, Zip, Copy, Alias, Replace, Tag, Write, Navigate, Save.